Physics-Based Learning for Robotic Environmental Sensing: Introduction

 The remainder of the paper is organized as follows.
-In Section \ref{sec:turbF}, we discuss properties of turbulent flows and develop a statistical model to capture the velocity field and corresponding turbulent intensity field.
-Section \ref{sec:path} describes the design of the mobile sensor, the proposed algorithms to collect and process instantaneous velocity readings, the formulation of the measurement errors, and finally the planning method for the mobile sensor to collect flow measurements.
-In Section \ref{sec:exp}, we present experiments that demonstrate the ability of the posterior field to better predict the flow properties at unobserved locations.
+In Section \ref{sec:turbF}, we discuss our model selection framework and develop a statistical model to capture the properties of turbulent flows.
+Section \ref{sec:path} describes the design of the mobile sensor, the characterization of measurement noise, and the proposed planning method.
+In Section \ref{sec:exp}, we present our results and in Section \ref{sec:disc}, we discuss possible future directions.
 Finally, Section \ref{sec:concl} concludes the paper.